jpgimenez/cbpi-pidsmartboil-withpump/README.md

 * Max.
 PID Temperature - If Target Temperature is set above this, PID will be disabled and Boil Mode will turn on.
 * Max.
 Boil Output - Heater power when Max Boil Temperature is reached.
 * Max.
 Boil Temperature - When Temperature reaches this, power will be reduced to Max Boil Output.

+* Internal Loop Time - In seconds, how quickly the internal loop will run, dictates maximum PID resolution (e.g. 0.1).
+The lower the more accurate but more demading on your Pi.
+You should also consider how fast your relays etc can switch when setting this.

+* Mash Pump Rest Interval - In seconds, how long the pump will run during mash phase before resting.
+* Mash Pump Rest Time - How long the pump will be off during the rest interval

+* Pump Max Temp - The pump will be switched off and rest logic disabled after the boil reaches this temperature.
+If the temperature falls the pump will be switched back on but rest logic will remain disabled.